vantt/caddy-prometheus/README.md

   - **label** - Custom label to add on all metrics.
     This directive can be used multiple times.
     You should specify a label name and a value.
-    The value is a [placeholder](https://caddyserver.com/docs/placeholders) and can be used to extract value from response header for instance.
+    The value is a placeholder {>HEADER-NAME} and can be used to extract value from response headers.
     Usage: `label route_name {>X-Route-Name}`

-With `caddyext` you'll need to put this module early in the chain, so that the duration histogram actually makes sense.
-I've put it at number 0.

 ## Sample Config
 ```